mslinn/hanuman/README.md

 1. Clone this [git repo](https://github.com/mslinn/hanuman).

-2. Set the environment variables:

-        export PORT=8585
-        export MONGOLAB_URI=mongodb://127.0.0.1:27017/hello

-3. Compile the app and create a start script:
+2. Compile the app and create a start script:

         sbt stage

-4. Run the app:
+3. Run the app:

         sbt run

-5. In another shell, test the app:

-        ./test

 Run clients against local service instance
 ------------------------------------------

-JSON service (without the correct `Content-Type header` there will be no response).
+1. JSON service (without the correct `Content-Type header` there will be no response).

         curl --header "Content-Type:application/json" http://localhost:8585/json

-The test script fully exercises the Hanuman web API.
+2. The ````test```` script fully exercises the Hanuman web API.

 Run on Heroku
 -------------